 Lazy lakeside lushness

 Part of Valley Fest’s appeal is the lazy lakeside vibe.
-And artists which perfectly cater to that include The Drystones, Old Sea Legs, The East Pointers and Talisk.
+And artists which perfectly cater to that include Old Sea Legs and Talisk.
 For acoustic, afternoon vibes, then look no further than spellbinding blues singer Elles Bailey and powerful songstress Katey Brooks.
 Pete Josef takes us on a warm trip that crosses continents and brings down barriers.
 The long-time Roni Size collaborator has enjoyed support from Gilles Peterson and has won fans worldwide for his diverse brand of soul-tinged, groove-heavy songwriting.
 His long-awaited second album is due October 2020, as well as new upcoming singles with lo-fi house duo The White Lamp, featuring Underworld’s Darren Emerson.
 His live powerhouse features some of the best of Bristol and London talent.

 Valley Fest is West Country wildness at its best.